 ADL: Do you have any message or additional thoughts for your readers?

 PG: We have to believe in our faith.
 In Judaism, we are taught that we have an obligation to stand up.
-We have to inform as many young people as possible about what the world is like, what It’s like to be persecuted, what it’s like to be brutalized, what it’s like to be called a “dirty Jew.”
+We have to inform as many young people as possible about what the world is like, what it’s like to be persecuted, what it’s like to be brutalized, what it’s like to be called a “dirty Jew.”
 It’s important to respect your fellow students.
-Whether or not you like them personally or are friends, you cannot discriminate.
+Whether or not you like them personally or are friends, regardless of their faith, or their ethnicity, you cannot discriminate.
 The most important thing that I learned, the most painful thing I learned as a child was fear.
 We need to educate young people while they’re still young and in school not to discriminate.

 We hope you’ll join us for the 2023 Program on April 19.
 Register here.